Why the Hell isn't this on DVD yet? -- Number 39

 Maya Angelou's debut screenplay is nothing if not ambitious.
 She explores the loneliness of a single, successful woman at the top; the effect of the Vietnam experience on its shell-shocked vets and the plight of deserters who are permanently seperated from their homes and families; the sicknesses of racism and obsession with racial purity; and the often poor choices that larger than life stars make for their inner circle (i.e. Elvis, Selena, Michael).
 Stockholm is just about the last setting you would expect for a penetrating drama on racial issues, and the setting is just one of several curveballs Angelou has in store.
 Sands is largely unsympathetic: spoiled, condescending, self-important, shallow and abusive to her hired help.
 For her part, the older Gentry is far from a comforting mother figure; damaged by her experiences with racism, she seethes inside with hatred towards Caucasians and her smiles are often chilling, rarely reassuring.
 The script is perhaps too ambitious: for example, when Furman asks Sands why she keeps Gentry around, the question warrants more than a one line explanation ("to remind me of what I escaped").

-Despite filming in his native Sweden and coming off the challenging experience of directing non-professionals exclusively in his prior feature (I LOVE, YOU LOVE) Bjorkman is the wrong director for this film.
+Filming in his native Sweden and coming off the challenge of directing non-professionals exclusively in his prior feature (I LOVE, YOU LOVE), Bjorkman is nevertheless the wrong director for this film.
 He's far more comfortable with his locale than with the issues Angelou raises.
 Budget limitations are distractingly obvious, the pacing is uneven and the editing is consistently choppy.

 As a result of the numerous missteps, it's impossible to buy Georgia Martin as a Diana Ross or Eartha Kitt on the world stage and Angelou's story is robbed of much of its power.
 In the end GEORGIA, GEORGIA seems more about Gentry and her consumption by hate than its title character.